vidstack/player/apps/site/app/docs/[lib]/player/[2]core-concepts/[8]live/page.md

 will prefer using `hls.js` over the native engine when supported to enable a consistent and configurable experience across vendors.

+## Stream Type

+The live stream type can be set like so:

+{% code_snippet name="stream-type" /%}

+The type of stream can either be `on-demand`, `live`, `live:dvr`, `ll-live` (low-latency), `ll-live:dvr`.

+If the value is not set, it will be inferred by the player which can be less accurate (e.g., identifying DVR support).
+The type will determine whether seeking operations are permitted and configure the default user interface accordingly.

 ## User Interface

 The following components will adapt to a live stream: